leighad/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-sfo-web-120919/README.md

 definitely one of the most challenging ones you'll see &mdash; but it's also the most like the daily work programmers do!

-Details about the arguments and the expected return tyhpes are provided in comments in `lib/nds_extract.rb`.
+Details about the arguments and the expected return types are provided in comments in `lib/nds_extract.rb`.

 ## Conclusion